About Us

 Environmental Education:

-Connect to Transform
+Connecting to Transform

 Ecotourism:

-Experiences that Conserve
+Experiences that Protect

 Who makes IMPACTO happen